eyvind/sega-adapter/README.md

 with the standard through later generations, tempting people to swap controllers and joysticks between the systems.

-...and most of the time, this more or less worked.
+Most of the time, this more or less worked.
 Buttons were not always completely compatible, but most Atari and Commodore games only supported one button so it didn't really matter as long as one button worked.
-One important caveat: Sega decided to put power on pin 5 instead of pin 7, so mixing and matching had the potential to cause damage to both machines and controllers.
+One important caveat: Sega chose to put power on pin 5 instead of pin 7, so mixing and matching had the potential to cause damage to both machines and controllers.

 Initially each signal was carried by an individual pin: four pins for directions, one for the button, two pins reserved for power and ground,